manuelcasanova/mapbox_practice/README.md

 DONE

+Show notifications for new reported messages (for admins)

 When deactivate user, modify the email to be inactive-email@email.com.
 When activating, modify the email to be again email@email.com.
 This way, there would not be conflict if the user wants to sign up again with the same email.